How to Find and Register Your Musical Copyright

 What is a copyright?

 Copyright is a legal concept that gives you certain rights to your work.
 A copyright is a form of protection given to authors for the exclusive rights to their creative works.
-As a creator, you have the right to use your work, but you can’t distribute it, modify it, or sell it.
+As a creator, you can use your work but can’t distribute, modify, or sell it.
 When you register your copyright, you give yourself the right to be credited as the author of that work and to receive royalties if your work is commercially exploited.

 Who can register a musical copyright?